abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/gettingstarted-lab2.md

     ![Start Your Azure Journey](media/sc900-image(3).png)

 Now you're all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!

->**NOTE:** If you encounter any issues where a webpage attempts to download instead of opening in your browser, then press and hold **Ctrl/Cmd** key on your keyboard, and **click the link**.
-This will force the page to open in a new tab and may resolve the issue of the page being downloaded.